Radio AGN feedback sustains quiescence only in a minority of massive galaxies: Identification of radio feedback effective and ineffective galaxies

 To evaluate the completeness, we randomly selected 90\% of Q-LERGs (RFE-on) for training purposes.
 We then applied the trained AI to the rest 10\% Q-LERGs which are treated as intrinsic RFE-off galaxies in the test.
 The approach is reasonable because RFE-off galaxies have optical images similar to those of RFE-on galaxies.
 We conducted 10 such tests with randomly selected test galaxies.
 The completeness is calculated as $C=N_{\rm s,QL}/N_{\rm t, QL}$, where $N_{\rm t,QL}$ is the number of test Q-LERGs and $N_{\rm s,QL}$ is the number of test Q-LERGs classified as RFE galaxies.

-The purity of RFE-off samples is estimated using a deeper radio survey, the LOFAR Two-Metre Sky Survey (LOTSS) DR2\cite{Hardcastle2023}, observed at a central frequency of 144 MHz.
-LOTSS DR2 covers about 5700 $\rm deg^2$ in the northern sky.
-We selected a regular region with right ascension between 150$^{\circ}$ and 230$^{\circ}$, and declination between 30$^{\circ}$ and 65$^{\circ}$, which is located within the SDSS regions.
-A toal of 33,932 of our galaxies are detected and 56,234 are not.
-Extended Data Fig.~\ref{fig_L_SFR} shows the radio luminosity, $L_{\rm 144MHz}$, versus SFR for the detected galaxies.
-Consistent with our main radio sample (Extended Data Fig.~\ref{fig_LNVSS_SFR}), there are two populations.
-The first population has $L_{\rm 144MHz}$ closely correlated with SFR, following well the $L_{\rm SFR,144MHz}$-SFR relation for star-forming galaxies\cite{Jin2025}, indicative of the star-formation origin of the radio luminosity.
+The purity of RFE-off samples is estimated using a deeper radio survey, the LOFAR Two-Metre Sky Survey DR2 (LOTSS DR2 \cite{Hardcastle2023}), observed at a central frequency of 144 MHz.
+Fig.~\ref{fig:L_SFR} shows the radio luminosity, $L_{\rm 144MHz}$, versus SFR for the detected galaxies.
+There are two populations.
+The first population has $L_{\rm 144MHz}$ closely correlated with SFR, following well the $L_{\rm SFR,144MHz}$-SFR relation for star-forming galaxies derived by \cite{Jin2025}, indicative of the star-formation origin of radio luminosity.
 The other population lies above the star-forming main sequence.
 The excess radio luminosity originates from radio AGNs.
-Following the ref.\cite{Jin2025}, we selected radio-excess galaxies using
+Following \cite{Jin2025}, we selected radio-excess galaxies using